mlochbaum/BQN/running.md

 This repository contains a dzaima/BQN script `dzref` that fills in the gaps in primitive support using BQN implementations of primitives that are not yet up to spec ([reference implementations](spec/reference.bqn) of all primitives starting from a small set of pre-existing functions are part of BQN's specification).

-You can run `dzref` from ordinary dzaima/BQN using the `•EX` command; see for example [wcshim.bqn](wcshim.bqn).
+You can run `dzref` from ordinary dzaima/BQN using the `•Import` command; see for example [wcshim.bqn](wcshim.bqn).
 For testing, it is run as a Unix script, in which case it depends on an executable `dbqn` that runs dzaima/BQN on a file argument.
 I use the following script, using the path to a clone of dzaima/BQN for the jar file.

     #! /bin/bash

     java -jar /path/to/dzaima/BQN/BQN.jar -f "$@"

-The left argument for `•EX` or the shell arguments can contain up to two arguments for the script.
+The left argument for `•Import` or the shell arguments can contain up to two arguments for the script.
 The first is a file to run, and the second is BQN code to be run after it.

 ### BQN2NGN